 ASDA encourages the American Dental Education Association to create resources that establish evidence-based prescribing practices for dental school clinics.

 What has ASDA done?

-- On April 10, 2018, more than 500 ASDA members will lobby Congress to create legislation that would:
+- On April 10, 2018, more than 500 ASDA members lobbied Congress to create legislation that would:

 - Require continuing education for opioid prescribers.

 - Impose prescribing limits of no more than seven days for the initial treatment of acute pain.